Fine Lines Treatment

 | Improvement Timeline | 3–6 months (Texture), 6–12 months (Wrinkles) |

-Fine lines are early, shallow creases that follow the skin’s natural micro-relief around high-movement areas such as crow’s feet, the forehead and the perioral region.
+Fine lines are early, shallow creases that follow the skin's natural micro-relief around high-movement areas such as crow's feet, the forehead and the perioral region.
+Fine lines and wrinkles also commonly develop on the neck and around the nose, as these areas are prone to visible signs of ageing.
 They appear as epidermal turnover slows and surface hydration drops.
-With repeated expression, these lines can etch in as true wrinkles that remain visible at rest [1] [2].
+With repeated expression, these lines can etch in as true wrinkles that remain visible at rest [1][2].

 Under the surface, the dermal–epidermal junction flattens and the dermis shows more fragmented collagen and elastin.
-Fibroblasts sitting on this damaged scaffold produce less high-quality collagen, which further weakens support [3] [4] [5].
+Collagen and elastin production begins to slow down in our late teens and decreases significantly after age 30.
+Fibroblasts sitting on this damaged scaffold produce less high-quality collagen, which further weakens support [3][4][5].
+Advanced treatments can stimulate the production of new collagen, helping to restore skin structure.
 Chronic sun exposure can replace orderly elastic tissue with solar elastosis, which presents as coarser lines and a crepey look in exposed areas [6].
+Crepey skin is a common result of these changes.

 Other signs of ageing

 Ageing is more than lines.
 You might notice dullness, rough or crepey texture, enlarged pores, uneven tone or brown spots, visible surface vessels, and a general loss of firmness and elasticity.
 Genetics and baseline skin type influence how quickly these changes show.
-Slower renewal, less collagen and elastin, drier barrier function and lifelong hormonal changes across all genders can speed the progression of texture change and laxity.
+Slower renewal, less collagen and elastin, drier barrier function, reduced skin hydration and weakened skin cells can all contribute to loss of skin firmness, speeding the progression of texture change and laxity.
+Lifelong hormonal changes across all genders also play a role.

 Causes of wrinkles, fine lines and other signs of ageing